biona001/Knockoffs.jl/docs/src/man/hmm.md

 Tutorial for this part coming soon!
 Basically, one constructs a `SnpLinAlg`, feed that into [MendelIHT.jl](https://github.com/OpenMendel/MendelIHT.jl), and calculate knockoff statistics afterwards using built-in functions like `coefficient_diff` and `threshold`.

-`SnpLinAlg` performs compressed linear algebra (often faster than double precision BLAS) and `MendelIHT.jl` is a very efficient implementation of the iterative hard thresholding algorithm.
++ `SnpLinAlg` performs compressed linear algebra (often faster than double precision BLAS)
++ `MendelIHT.jl` is a very efficient implementation of the iterative hard thresholding algorithm.
 For model selection, IHT is known to be superior to standard LASSO, elastic net, and MCP solvers.

 ```julia